Submissions & Guidelines

 We read for one online issue and one print/contest issue a year — usually, one in the Spring, one in the Fall.
 We read for the Blog year-round, though responses may take longer over the summer months (June, July, and August).
 See our Submission Manager to see if we are open for submissions.
 We no longer accept paper submissions and do not accept email submissions.
-We respond to all submissions in one to four months.
+We respond to all submissions in one to five months.

 HOW TO SUBMIT

 Please use our online Submissions Manager and send a submission that provides:

 - A single .doc or .docx document (excepting art submissions) that contains your work.
 Please read the genre guidelines below for information about formatting your work.

 - Your Cover Letter, written in the Submittable portal, should include your name, address, phone number, email address, how you heard about So to Speak, and brief bio describing your background as a writer or artist and any applicable awards or publications.

 We will notify you about the status of your submission electronically.